neo-mat/wordpress-file-page-cache/README.md

 ## Description

-This plugin is a file based page cache with PHP Opcache boost option ([500x faster than Redis and Memcached](https://blog.graphiq.com/500x-faster-caching-than-redis-memcache-apc-in-php-hhvm-dcd26e8447ad)).
+This plugin is a file based page cache with PHP Opcache support ([500x faster than Redis and Memcached](https://blog.graphiq.com/500x-faster-caching-than-redis-memcache-apc-in-php-hhvm-dcd26e8447ad)).

+### PHP Opcache

 The PHP Opcache option enables to serve cache using WordPress `advanced-cache.php` (`WP_CACHE`) before MySQL and plugns are loaded, **with no file IO** (full memory based cache without serialization overhead).
 The cache supports conditional requests (`304 - Not Modified`) to save bandwidth.

+### Advanced configuration

 The plugin provides a cache policy editor that enables to selectively enable/disable or configure the page cache based on page URLs (with regular expression support) or conditional methods such as `is_page`.
 The cache policy enables to customize the cache expire time and stale update option for individual pages.

 ![Cache Policy Editor](https://github.com/o10n-x/wordpress-file-page-cache/blob/master/docs/images/cache-policy-editor.png)

 PHP Opcache may have a limited total size.
 The PHP Opcache option can be configured for individual pages using a individual cache policy.

-### Advanced configuration

 The plugin provides advanced configuration such as a custom bypass policy, a HTTP header cache policy and more.